+Contents

-Introduction 3
+Introduction

-1. Understanding malnutrition in later life 4
+Understanding malnutrition in later life

 What is malnutrition?
-4

 Why do we become malnourished?
-5

 How to spot the signs of malnutrition?
-7

 How widespread is malnutrition?
-7

-Impact on older people 8
+Impact on older people

-Costs to the system 8
+Costs to the system

-Future trends 9
+Future trends

+Medical and disease-related factors 1

-Risk factors explained 10
+Risk factors explained 1

+Physical and disease-related factors 1

+Social Factors 1

-2. How well is malnutrition being tackled?
-16
+How well is malnutrition being tackled?
+1

-Workforce trends 17
+Workforce trends 1

-Health care and the NHS 18
+Health care and the NHS 1

+Nutrition in hospitals 1

-Social care 20
+Social care 2

+Care needs 2

+Help and support at home 2

+Local support 2

-Getting it right: building on good practice and existing guidelines 23
+Getting it right: building on good practice and existing guidelines 2

-References 24
+References 2

-Of the 11.6 million older people in the UK, over a million are estimated to be malnourished or at risk of malnutrition.^{1, 2}
+11 million people in England are aged 65 years and over a million are estimated to be malnourished or at risk of malnutrition.^{1, 2}